dboddie-canonical-work/disgorged-docs/the-classic-support-interface.rst

 The ``classic-support`` interface sets special permissions for the `classic snap <https://snapcraft.io/classic>`__, effectively giving device ownership to its connected snaps.

-This interface is intended to be used only with `Ubuntu Core <glossary.md#the-classic-support-interface-heading--ubuntu-core>`__.
+This interface is intended to be used only with :ref:`glossary-ubuntu-core`.

 Requires snapd version *2.23+*.